Joint GIS Program with Nanjing Normal University

 The University of Maryland (UMD) and Nanjing Normal University (NNU) in China offer a pioneering joint Master of Professional Studies in Geospatial Information Sciences (MPSGIS).

-- For information (in Chinese) about applying to the MPSGIS program, please visit the website of Nanjing Normal University (有关该项目的申请信息, 请访问南京师范大学的网站).
+- For information (in Chinese) about applying to the MPSGIS program, please visit the application instructions page or the website of Nanjing Normal University (有关该项目的申请信息, 请访问南京师范大学的网站).

 - To download a step-by-step guide (in PowerPoint) to submitting application materials to the UMD Graduate School, please click here.